‘Separation of Church and State’ – Was Really To PROTECT Christians, Not Silence Them

 This term ‘Separation of Church and State’ is thrown around a lot, but few realize that it was actually meant to DEFEND Christians, not silence them.
 That includes our political views.

 Most Americans Surprisingly Do Not Know the Facts

 So where did it come from?
-In the year 1800 Thomas Jefferson was the newly elected President of the United States, and a group on Baptists in Danbury Connecticut heard the ‘rumor’ that Thomas Jefferson was going to establish the congregational denomination as the state denomination.
+In the year 1800, Thomas Jefferson was the newly elected President of the United States, and a group on Baptists in Danbury Connecticut heard the ‘rumor’ that Thomas Jefferson was going to establish the congregational denomination as the state denomination.
 So they wrote a letter to Thomas Jefferson protesting this ‘rumor’ that the congregational church was going to be the state church.
-In response, Thomas Jefferson on January 1, 1802 wrote a letter to those Baptist in Danbury, CT and he said…..
+In response, Thomas Jefferson on January 1, 1802, wrote a letter to those Baptists in Danbury, CT and he said…..